There are five main different areas of funding which can be drawn in to support the museum sector:

 1. Public funding.

-This is the type of funding that comes from through grant in aid via the Department of Culture, Media and Sport for National Museums, and through Local Authorities for many local museums.
+This is the type of funding that comes through grant in aid via the Department of Culture, Media and Sport for National Museums, and through Local Authorities for many local museums.
 It is also where project funding can be drawn for testing out new ideas, the need for capital builds, delivering short-term activity, and supporting needed programme delivery posts.
 The types of organisations that fall into this category are:

 2. Trusts and Foundations